Demand Media aims for double-digit growth in 2012

 Demand Media, which relies on freelance writers to provide articles and video designed to appear at the top of Internet searches, said it expects first-quarter adjusted earnings per share of 5 cents to 6 cents.

-It competes with Yahoo's (YHOO.O) Associated Content, the New York Times Co's (NYT.N) About.com and AOL's AOL.N Seed.
+It competes with Yahoo's Associated Content, the New York Times Co's About.com and AOL's Seed.

 Demand Media stock was down 0.7 percent in after-hours trading after it closed down 4.96 percent at $5.94 on Thursday.